FanDuel, Boyd Gaming to Offer Stardust Online Casino in PA, NJ

 The actual Stardust is broadly believed to be the model for the fictionalized Tangiers Casino in the Robert De Niro-Sharon Stone-Joe Pesci 1995 movie "Casino."
 The letters from the Stardust sign were refurbished and are now at the Neon Museum in Vegas.

 Prior to the real-money FanDuel-Boyd Stardust real-money casino platform, there has been a social gaming platform with the Stardust brand.
-Boyd’s Stardust Social Casino is free-to-play and available for download across the country on the Apple app store or the Google Play store.
+Boyd’s Stardust Social Casino is available for download across the country on the Apple app store or the Google Play store.

 Boyd Gaming and FanDuel partnered in August 2018 to bring FanDuel’s mobile sports betting to Boyd’s casinos.
 The agreement gave Boyd access to FanDuel’s technology and platform to create a mobile and online sports betting platform.